How to watch the Saw movies in order

 Where to watch: Amazon Prime, and Apple TV+

-Here’s where things start to get a little tricky.
 Amanda, from Saw 2, is now an apprentice Jigsaw Killer, along with detective Mark Hoffman.
 In Saw 3 and Saw 4, they each initiate different methods of torture, demonstrating what John taught them, at the same time, around six months on from the last film.

 Amanda’s charged John himself, keeping a doctor in charge of his fading body by strapping them into a headpiece that’ll blast them with five shotgun shells if they run.
 Meanwhile, a grieving father is forced to punish those involved in the death of his son from a drink-driving accent.
-Gruelling, and where the endings start to become truly obtuse.
+Grueling, and where the endings start to become truly obtuse.

 Saw movies in order: Saw 4